psanse/BitGraph/install/README.md

-# Linking example to a CMake Installation
+# Linking example (CMake Install)

-The project includes a CMakeLists.txt and a main.cpp source file
+The project includes a CMakeLists.txt and a main.cpp source file.